rb16b/Accelerate-Dev/README.md

 Apply HPA to dev-userX (where userX is your workshop userID !!! )project to manage rest-fights pod scalability

-Firs,t look at the Developer Console Topology project dev-userX
+First, look at the Developer Console Topology project dev-userX

 Click on the rest-figts pod and Details

 ![](images/hpa-org.png)

-You see the pod count to be 1 and arrows for manual pod scalability.
+You see the pod count as  1 and arrows for manual pod scalability.

 HPA definitions for Min pod count is 2, Max pod count 4.